kamurri/bishop-kristina.github.io/content/authors/admin/_index.md

 Kristina Bishop is a doctoral candidate in economics at Southern Methodist University.
 My research interests include household consumption and intergenerational mobility.

+I use quantitative models and micro-data to answer questions about transmission of behavior from parents to children in terms of geography, consumption, and culture.